HashimK21/RCcar-V2/README.md

 varibale choices seem to be problematic, this will need to be adjusted and terms redfined to better conform to constraints,

 make t - tie rod length calcualted while fixing the other variables. this is the most logical next step.

+14/12
+current behaviour, outer wheel behaves predictably in most cases, large jumps but could probably be tuned, inner wheel does not behave in predictable manner, it reaches a quick peak mid sweep then reduces towards end of sweep. problem unknown, any change to steering lever appears to do nothing. acts like none will work. lots of anti-ackermann

+15/12

+mixed most issues now back to early peak, this can maybe be solved with computing t for full servo lock angles and setting checking if configurations meet all 3 poses